 - Service teams — when the call to another team comes often a player or coach is on the move.
 It is up to the wife to pack house and move for the next opportunity.
 Soccer Chaplains United will soon develop service teams to help with things like packing up a family, organizing meal trains for someone sick or injured or just having a baby, and other simple, practical helps.

-- What’s the criteria for a Timothy Project?
+- What’s the criteria to request gear?

-- Community size – Soccer Chaplains United likes to see project proposals that stretch the dollar and resources as far as possible.
+- Community size – Soccer Chaplains United likes to see proposals that stretch the dollar and resources as far as possible.
 In other words, to reach as many people as possible.

 - Media – Soccer Chaplains United looks for projects that have visuals that can be shared with supporters and also for organizations that can help grow Soccer Chaplains United’s base of interested followers.
 Ideally, photos or video of the people served by a particular project and promotion of Soccer Chaplains United should be part of a project proposal.